College House, 2nd Floor, 17 King Edwards Road, London, HA4 7AE

 When the reports are ready, 23andme will send you an email.
-Then just log in to your online account to discover what your DNA says about you.
+Then log in to your online account to discover what your DNA says about you.

-Up until now, we have been able to keep track of our finances, travel arrangements, and shopping online, but not our health data.
+Until now, we have been able to keep track of our finances, travel arrangements, and shopping online, but not our health data.

-Arguably, this is the most important information we can possess.
+Arguably, this is the most crucial information we can possess.
 For example, don’t you want to know whether you and your offspring are at risk of cancer or whether you are a carrier of sickle cell anemia?

 In 2006, Anne Wojcicki left her career in the biotech industry to start 23andme.
 Her goal was to help people have access to their health data by simply sending a sample of their saliva to a laboratory.

 23andme says that more than 5 million people have used its products.
-Wojcicki hopes that her company’s success encourages other health companies to pursue the direct-to-consumer model.
+Wojcicki hopes her company’s success encourages other health companies to pursue the direct-to-consumer model.

 Wojcicki said 23andme’s investors wholly support a focus on the consumer to find the right way to help fix the broken healthcare experience.
 The 23andme testing service was founded to help patients personally manage and control their health.

 In our opinion, the home DNA testing kit is one of the greatest innovations of our century.
-It is definitely worth the 23and me price tag for such detailed information.
+It is worth the 23andMe price tag for such detailed information.